freesewing/markdown/dev/tutorials/pattern-design/completing-your-pattern/en.md

 }
 ```

-We've added a `snap-male` and `snap-female` snippet to the points we had foreseen for that.
+We've added a `snap-stud` and `snap-socket` snippet to the points we had foreseen for that.

-Because the female snippet is at the back of the fabric, we've made it semi-transparent by
+Because the socket snippet is at the back of the fabric, we've made it semi-transparent by
 setting the `opacity` attribute to `0.5`.
 Yes, you can do that.

 <Tip>